ginstrom/paladin-novel/manuscript/chapter-06.md

 "Forgotten ruins sound perfect for forgotten people," Pell muttered.

-Dax flexed his healing hands, testing the strength that had returned to them.
+Dax flexed his hands, testing the strength that had returned to them.
 "I worked with my father's carpentry crew before..."
-He gestured at his branded wrist.
+He gestured at his brand.
 "I know how to build, if we can find the materials.
 But we'll need tools.
 Axes for felling trees.
 Saws for cutting lumber."

 "One problem at a time," Gond said.
 "First we survive.
 Then we build."